-We now need to determine the best way to ensure these three components of supported self-management are implemented in general practices across the United Kingdom.
+In our preliminary IMP²ART work we explored the best way to ensure the three components of supported self-management are implemented in general practices across the United Kingdom.

-Bringing all this information together will help us to plan an appropriate implementation strategy to help general practices across the UK to embed supported self-management into routine asthma care.
+In the current IMP²ART work, we are going to develop, refine and test an appropriate implementation strategy to help general practices across the UK to embed supported self-management into routine asthma care.

 We hope to see supported self-management become a routine part of asthma care across the UK.